All Products

 Capitalization of Object Names in Destination Instance

-You can configure the case policy for the names of databases, tables, and columns for objects synchronized to the destination instance.
-By default, DTS default policy is selected.
+Configure the case strategy for database, table, and column names in the destination instance.
+By default, select DTS default policy.
 You can also select Consistent with the source database or Consistent with the default policy of the destination database.
-For more information, see Case policy for destination object names.
+For more information, see Case strategy for destination object names.

 Source Objects

-In the Source Objects box, click the objects to sync, and then click Right arrow to move them to the Selected Objects box.
+In the Source Objects box, click the objects to synchronize, then click 向右 to move them to the Selected Objects box.

 Note

-• If you select an entire database as the synchronization object, the following default behavior applies:
+• If you select an entire database, the default behavior is as follows:

-• If a table to be synchronized in the source database does not have a primary key, an auto-increment primary key column is automatically generated.
-This may cause data inconsistency between the source and destination databases.
+• If the tables lack primary keys, DTS generates an auto-increment primary key column, which may cause data inconsistency between the source and destination databases.

 Selected Objects